 The practicalities of going vegan can be confusing initially.
 Going out for a meal with friends and trying to find a vegan option.
 Seeing your favourite dairy chocolate on offer in the supermarket and resisting the purchase.
 Even general cravings and bodily changes.
 They can all cause us to think ‘one meal won’t hurt’.

 For me, the first month of being vegan was the hardest.
 It wasn’t instinctual yet.
 I had to break many lifelong habits and keep telling myself why I had made the decision.

 To stop you from ordering that ice cream sundae at the dessert shop, have something nearby that reminds you of why you went vegan.
 A photo on a key ring, a list of reasons on the fridge, a recap of that Youtube video that converted you, or even a print out of a baby calf!
 Whatever resonates with you.
 These are the motivators that will keep you on track and reinforce the fantastic decision you’ve made.

 5. Don’t Take Criticism To Heart

 Veganism comes with a whole community of support and advice from people who have been vegan for decades.
 But, if you are a

 social media user, you probably already know that everyone has an opinion on everything.
 Unfortunately, vegans are no exception.
 We are a passionate bunch, and why not!?

 There will be others out there, who are extremely dedicated and enthusiastic vegans, but perhaps less than tactful.
 Don’t feed them fuel!
 Ignore them, block them if you need to.
 Take only constructive criticism and integrate into groups that support and advise, rather than moan and attack.
 You need encouragement, great tips and new friendships.
 This is your journey, not theirs.

 I actually think this point relates well to life in general too, not just veganism!

-Remember, you can join us on social media for support and positive chat, anytime.
+Remember, you can join me on social media for support and positive chat, anytime.